qingh2o/Code-Quiz-JS/README.md

 ## Description

 This Code-Quiz-JS was created for bootcamp students who were taking the sixth week's challenge.
 In this challenge, my task was to create a code quiz that contains the following requirements:
-The password generator application must meet the following critical requirements:

 * A start button that when clicked a timer starts and the first question appears.
   * Questions contain buttons for each answer.
   * When answer is clicked, the next question appears